laryn/elastic_email/README.txt

    simply be unable to use SMTP.
 Elastic Email uses a REST-style API over HTTPS.
    So, all you need open is port 443, the standard HTTPS port.

-But the main reason may be:

-- You can be up and running in less than 5 minutes total.
+But the main reason may be that you can be up and running in less than 5 minutes total.
 Really.
-  You can even get an account that lets you send 1000 emails before you need to pay up.
+You can even get an account that lets you send 150,000 emails a month before you need to start paying.
 And there's no need to mess with configuring sendmail or postfix on your server: all configuration is done from one simple Drupal admin screen.

  How?